-God or as he is referred to in the picture- “The Creator” merely feels as though he is a catalyst for which debates about the nature of humanity and their behaviour and place in the entire world are speculated.
-Aronofsky along with co-screenwriter Ari Handel conceive of the titular character in a God like fashion.
-He makes many moralistic judgements about some of humans he encounters and their role in this new creation of the earth, while also committing an action in the film that is the equivalent of hearing tragic stories of when human beings pray in times of crisis and find they are not answered.
+God or as he is referred to in the picture- “The Creator” merely feels as though he is a catalyst for which debates about the nature of humanity and their behaviour and place in the entire world are debated.
+Aronofsky along with co-screenwriter Ari Handel conceive of the titular character in a godlike fashion.
+He makes many moralistic judgements about some of the humans he encounters and their role in this new creation of the earth, while also committing an action in the film that is the equivalent of hearing tragic stories of when human beings pray in times of crisis and find they are not answered.

 These interesting layers of the story are combined with some of the prevailing themes that Aronofsky likes to grapple with in his films.
 The most pronounced one being his protagonists dealing with obsessions with impossible and idealistic conceptions.
 For example, in The Fountain (A film equally steeped in Biblical motifs) Hugh Jackman’s character was obsessed with preventing death at any cost.
 In Black Swan, Natalie Portman’s character is obsessed with perfection to psyche breaking costs.
 Noah in the picture is obsessed with the belief that mankind is a plague upon the Earth and should be left to die, a fact he presents to his family in a hauntingly quiet scene.